 But of course, I couldn’t complain out loud because, well, I wasn’t the one in charge.
 Local family members were.

-I guess I have control issue.
+I guess I have a control issue.
 I don’t like when other people make decisions for me.

 And Chinese do, constantly.